Business Consultants – Top Ten Tips For Strategic Planning

 2. Involve employees beyond those on your planning team.

 Ask them for help.
-Have them participate in pre-planning surveys to suggest issues for discussion at your up-coming strategy sessions.
+Have them participate in pre-planning surveys to suggest issues for discussion at your upcoming strategy sessions.
 Be sure to offer them feedback on the outcome of those sessions.
 Remember, asking for their input implies a promise to provide feedback.
 If you forget that feedback, they’ll feel cheated.

-Have your planning team think through the issues you’re likely to discuss at your up-coming strategy session – and decide on the information they’ll need to make decisions.
-This analysis should cover economic forecasts, industry developments and marketplace trends, as well as a review of the competition.
+Have your planning team think through the issues you’re likely to discuss at your upcoming strategy session – and decide on the information they’ll need to make decisions.
+This analysis should cover economic forecasts, industry developments, and marketplace trends, as well as a review of the competition.
 Formulate assumptions about the future and the impact these assumptions may have on your business.

 4. Hold your strategy session away from your office.

-Avoid the interruptions and distractions which so often arise during planning sessions.
+Avoid the interruptions and distractions that so often arise during planning sessions.
 The meeting will be more effective in a comfortable place, free from interruptions and distractions.
 It’s best to get away from your business premises.
 Develop an agenda and appoint someone impartial to facilitate the discussion.

 Make sure they all understand the definition, and the importance, of terms – like, “vision”, “mission” and “objective”, and make sure they all understand the critical role they play in both strategy development and strategy implementation.

-6. Focus on Important Strengths, Weaknesses, Opportunities and Threats.
+6. Focus on Important Strengths, Weaknesses, Opportunities, and Threats.

 • Strengths: What are the advantages of your company and products?
 What do you do well?
 What do you have that your competitors don’t?
 What is it about your relationship with your customers that you can use to your advantage?